matmu/matmu.github.io.depr/_posts/2024-10-16-ChatWithGPT_Russias_war_against_Ukraine.md

 # English

 ## Disclaimer
-The answers provided by ChatGPT are generated from large datasets, which may include biases, particularly from Western perspectives.
+The answers provided by ChatGPT are generated from large datasets, which may include biases, for example from Western perspectives.
 While the model strives for accuracy, it can sometimes produce incorrect or misleading information.
 I do not take responsibility for the validity of the content.
-Though I aim to ensure that the answers reflect common sense, I encourage all readers to cross-check facts and verify information through trusted sources.
+Though I aim to ensure that the answers reflect common sense, I encourage you to cross-check facts and verify information through trusted sources.
+You are also welcome to reach out to me with suggestions for improvement.

 ## ChatGPT's answer
 Russia has provided several official justifications for its war against Ukraine, but these have been widely dismissed internationally as unjustified and unlawful.
 Here are Russia's main arguments and an analysis of why they are not considered legitimate.